 Mini Baster – This is actually the cleanest and easiest way to fill up your shot glasses.
 I love this mini baster!

 Hot Liquids – I recommend heating water or wine.
-However, if neither of these are used in your recipe, any liquid can be used.
+However, if neither of these is used in your recipe, any liquid can be used.

 Cookie Sheet – The easiest way to transport from the counter to the refrigerator after filling is by arranging the cups on a cookie sheet.